aanu1234/simple-manifest-file/README.md

 # simple-manifest-file
-Manifest file controls your app info, the splash screen and tells the browser about your Progressive Web App and how your app should behave on installation.
+Manifest file is a JSON file that controls your app info, the splash screen and tells the browser about your Progressive Web App and how your app should behave on installation.